styvon/PRSbils/README.md

   --map_file MAP_FILE   Full path and the file name of the mapping file from
                         SNPs to sets.
-Map file must have the MSigDB file format : [CHROM] [SNPID] [SETNAME] [GROUP (optional)] --map_gcol MAP_GCOL   Column id for group info in map_file.
+Map file must have the MSigDB file format : [CHROM] [SNPID] [SETNAME] [GROUP (optional)] --map_gcol MAP_GCOL   (Not yet implemented) Column id for group info in map_file.
 Default is None (no group information) --n_gwas N_GWAS       Sample size of the GWAS --out_dir OUT_DIR     Output directory and output filename prefix of the